-Brian Graves’ research focus is on the intersection of the criminal justice system and social work involving marginalized populations.
-He was born in Hawaii, but raised in Georgia.
-He completed his undergradate degree at the University of Georgia.
-Following graduation, Brian worked for a sheriff’s department in the jail division.
-It was there where he realized his passion for examining the growing impact of the criminal justice system and the prison industrial complex on vulnerable groups in society.
+Brian D. Graves is a doctoral candidate in the School of Social Work at the University of Georgia (UGA).
+His research focus is on the intersection of the criminal justice system and social work involving marginalized populations, particularly among those with substance use, mental health, and co-occurring disorders.
+In undergrad, he double majored in Psychology and Criminal Justice at UGA.
+Following graduation, Brian worked for a sheriff’s department in the jail division as a detention officer.
+It was there where he realized his passion for examining the growing impact of the criminal justice system within the context of social change.

-Brian obtained his MSW at the University of South Carolina.
+Brian obtained his MSW at the University of South Carolina (UofSC).
 While there, Brian worked for a nonprofit that aids children and families involved in the state foster care system.
-As a rehabilitative behavioral health specialist, he assisted children and teens who were at risk for involvement with the criminal justice system.
-Concurrently, Brian worked on several social work case method teaching notes as well as a manuscript, all of which were submitted for publication.
-Brian joined the doctoral program in 2020.
-He hopes to contribute to the social work literature by exploring the criminal justice system’s intersectional impact during the current pivotal shift in societal perception and contemporary policy.
+As a rehabilitative behavioral health specialist, he assisted children and teens who were at risk for involvement with the juvenile justice system.
+He also worked with the Substance Abuse Prevention and Education department at UofSC.
+Brian then returned home to UGA to pursue his PhD in Social Work in 2020.
+He hopes to contribute to the social work literature by exploring issues related to the criminal justice system including substance use, mental health, treatment, policy, and the reentry process.

 substance use, mental health, and co-occurring disorders among justice-involved populations; reentry services for formerly incarcerated individuals; criminal justice policies and their impacts; community-based behavioral health treatment; juvenile justice system